 1.A.9 The Neurotransmitter Receptor, Cys loop, Ligand-gated Ion Channel (LIC) Family

-The three-dimensional structures of the protein complex in both the open and closed configurations have been solved (Miyazawa et al., 2003; Baenziger and Corringer 2011).
+The three-dimensional structures of the protein complex in both the open and closed configurations have been solved (Miyazawa and Unwin, 2003; Baenziger and Corringer, 2011).
 The five subunits (each of 400-500 amino acyl residues in length) are arranged in a ring with their 'M2' transmembrane helical spanners lining the central channel.
 The five M2 segments come together in the middle of the membrane to form the channel gate, and the gate opens upon binding of acetylcholine to distant sites in the N-terminal domains of the two α-subunits.
 The M2 segment determines the anion versus cation selectivity (Menard et al., 2005).
 These general structural features are probably valid for all members of the family.
 The acetylcholine receptor subunit consists of two domains, the channel domain and the ligand-binding extracellular domain.
 The latter is homologous to a soluble protein, the acetylcholine binding protein (AChBP), the structure of which has been solved at high resolution (Brejc et al., 2001).
-Nicotine interacts with nicotinic acetylcholine receptors and decreases food intake through activation of POMC neruons.
-(Mineur et al. 2011)
+Nicotine interacts with nicotinic acetylcholine receptors and decreases food intake through activation of POMC neruons (Mineur et al. 2011).
+An intrasubunit nicotinic acetylcholine receptor binding site for the positive allosteric modulator Br-PBTC has been identified (Norleans et al. 2019).
+The nAChR adopts different conformations and locates in distinct lipid domains, dependent on the lipid composition of the membane, and this has a direct effect on its function (Fabiani et al. 2022).

 Pentameric ligand-gated ion channels of the Cys-loop family mediate fast chemo-electrical transduction.
 Bocquet et al., 2009 presented the X-ray structure at 2.9 A resolution of the bacterial Gloeobacter violaceus pentameric ligand-gated ion channel homologue (GLIC) at pH 4.6 in an apparently open conformation.
 This cationic channel is permanently activated by protons.
 The structure is arranged as a funnel-shaped transmembrane pore widely open on the outer side and lined by hydrophobic residues.
 On the inner side, a 5 A constriction matches with rings of hydrophilic residues that are likely to contribute to the ionic selectivity.
 Structural comparison with ELIC, a bacterial homologue from Erwinia chrysanthemi solved in a presumed closed conformation (TC #1.A.9.9.1), shows a wider pore where the narrow hydrophobic constriction found in ELIC is removed.
 Comparative analyses of GLIC and ELIC revealed, in concert, a rotation of each extracellular beta-sandwich domain as a rigid body, interface rearrangements, and a reorganization of the transmembrane domain, involving a tilt of the M2 and M3 alpha-helices away from the pore axis.
 These data are consistent with a model of pore opening based on both quaternary twist and tertiary deformation (Bocquet et al., 2009).